 Pleaching for deciduous trees

 A much larger proportion of evergreen trees are pleached using plants reared in pots.
 This is really the only noticeable difference between deciduous and evergreen pleaching.
 The training techniques are much the same.
-Evergreen pleached trees are more readily available for year-round sale as a result.
+Evergreen pleached trees and espalier trees are more readily available for year-round sale as a result.